tenglin2/PokeKai/README.md

         - There needs to be a kick back if any of the sections are not filled in.
         - Once that button is clicked, we need to send that information to the restaurant in the form of a receipt.
 So what type of file is that?
 Do we automatically print a receipt?
 How does that work?

+Ideas of Tech Stack, What Tech will we be using?
+- This is what I know or plan to learn and use eventually.

+- Client Side
+    - HTML, CSS, JavaScript
+    -  Bootstrap, React, Redux
+- Server Side
+    - Node.js
+    - Express
+    - MongoDB